nwcadence/vsts-extension-nwc-safe-docs/InvestmentCategoriesWidget.md

     4. **VSTS Limitation workaround:** Due to a limitation in work item customization in VSTS, you will need to re-enter the list of Investment Categories that you added to the picklist for the field earlier. _Soon this step will not be required._
     5. A tab appears for each Product Increment that you have.
 Click on a Product Increment.
     6. A slider appears for each category for the selected Product Increment.
 Adjust the values for that Product Increment and click Save.
 Ensure that the total adds up to 100.
 Repeat this step for each Product Increment.
+    > To ensure that the sum of the categories adds up to 100%, the Save button is only enabled when that constraint is met.
 1. Configure a Feature Work Item Query

     To see how requirements are tracking against investment category, you need to configure a query that returns the requirement-level items (User Story, PBI or Requirement for Agile, Scrum and CMMI templates respectively).
 The query also needs to show all the parent Feature-level items.
 The reason the query is child-to-parent is so that orphaned requirements can "sum" to a `None` category.
 The query can of course filter work items to a particular area or anything you need, but it must have the child-parent items.